tamascsaba/jsconf-2024-presentation/slides/slides.md

 #  How much is the ideal breaks? ⏰
  Ideal break :
-  - For eyes: Every 20 minutes you should have a break and for 20 secounds 20 feet away, like looking out of the window
+  - For eyes: Every 20 minutes you should have a break and for 20 secounds 20 meter away, like looking out of the window
   - Take a 5-10 minute break every hour to stretch, walk around, hydrate, or simply relax your mind.

  Use break reminder apps like:
  -  Time Out, Breaktimer,  Pandan, Zenbreak, Breather, TotalPause or Stretchly

-**Small, consistent recovery breaks = Better performance in the long run!**
+**Small, consistent breaks = Better performance!**

 <!--
 Screen time takes a toll on your eyes.
 70% of tech workers experience symptoms of Computer Vision Syndrome, including headaches and dry eyes.

-Here’s my 4th tip: Use break reminder apps like Time Out or Stretchly.
+ Use break reminder apps like Time Out or Stretchly.
 The 20-20-20 rule works wonders: Every 20 minutes, look 20 meters away for 20 seconds.
 For overall health, take a 5-10 minute break every hour.
 -->

 ---